jorop/landscaping-docs/docs/heights.md

 > Only available in Unreal Engine 5

 Check this to create a Landscape / Open World with World Partition (usually you want it).
+If not using World Partition, the Landscape can be 8192 meters max (x or y direction).

 > Please make sure you use the `Empty Open World` Template when enabling World Partition and check `Enable Streaming` in World Settings